Writing Center Fellows

 Prospective Fellows should apply via the University's JobX platform, and all documents should be uploaded in PDF format.
 Check out these helpful guides from the Center for Career Development for advice on completing your resume and cover letter!

-Questions?
-Write to Benjamin Fancy at [email protected].
+If you have questions, please write to Benjamin Fancy at [email protected].